itsmebombie/spwn-obfuscator/README.md

 # spwn-obfuscator
 This obfuscator must be only used for educational purposes and not for obfuscating anything important that will be released!

-Note: this only works on spwn 0.8 and may not work for older versions.
+Note: this only works on spwn 0.8 and may not work for other versions.

 ## use
 the one and only macro in this library is `obfuscate()` and it can be used like this: